Fare Evasion Prevention

 PROOF OF PAYMENT

 The program started with six Community Resource Officers who received training, particularly on de-escalation and on using fare checking devices.
 On September 27, 2018, the BART board voted to hire an additional 10 fare inspectors with 8 of them dedicated to nights and weekends.
-BART Police will work to hire and train the new Community Service Officers who will be deployed in early 2019.
+BART Police hired and deployed a total of 15 new Community Service Officers in 2019.
 Fare inspections progress within paid areas from one person to the next without inspectors skipping anyone, whether in a station or on a train.
 They have no discretion regarding citations.
 All interactions are recorded with body worn cameras.
 Citations are civil with a fine of $55 for juveniles and $75 for adults.
 Community service is also an option.

 BART’s Office of the Independent Police Auditor regularly reviews a random sampling of the fare inspectors' body worn camera footage.